Getting Started

 How to prepare your artwork for laser cutting and engraving.

-We prefer Adobe Illustrator files (.ai) but we also accept PDF.
-DXF or EPS.
+- For cutting, we prefer Adobe Illustrator (.ai) files, and we also accept PDF, DXF and EPS.

 The laser will cut along the vector line of your project to create a cut out shape.
 When cutting make sure that the shapes are at least the thickness of the material i.e. a rectangle cut from 3mm plywood should be no less then 3mm.
 This is to allow for the kerf of the laser that will remove material from both sides of the shape.